• Skip to primary navigation

 Latex Paint Technique for Furniture: A 4 Step Process

 Lightly sand your furniture piece just to rough up the surface like I describe here.
 Then, wipe your furniture piece down with a moist rag to remove any dust.
 Then, paint on a layer of primer.
 (I like to use a tinted primer on darker pieces will save me the time of an extra coat of paint.)
 Wait about an hour for your primer to dry before your first coat of paint.
-Paint on your first coat of paint and then wait 4 hours before you recoat with your second coat.
-Wait 7 hours for the final coat to dry.

 Lightly Sand + Primer + 1st Coat of Paint + 2nd Coat of Paint = 4 Steps

-Color Options for Sherwin Williams ProClassic
+Color Options for Benjamin Moore Advance

-Unlimited.
-Sherwin Williams has hundreds of shades of color to choose from in satin, semigloss and gloss.
+You can choose from in satin, semigloss and gloss.
 If you want a matte finish, you can use my matte clear coats I listed in this post: Best Clear Coats for a Soft, Matte Finish

-Where to Buy Sherwin Williams ProClassic
+Where to Buy Benjamin Moore Advance

 General Finishes Milk Paint

 I’ve learned the hard way that there is no true economy in cheap paint.
-Buy the best-quality paint you can afford.But ironically, ProClassic was the cheapest of the options with Miss Mustard Seed’s Milk Paint coming in second.
+Buy the best-quality paint you can afford.But ironically, Advance was the cheapest of the options with Miss Mustard Seed’s Milk Paint coming in second.

 Want to see how General Finishes Milk Paint compares against chalk paint, milk paint and latex?
 Click here: General Finishes Milk Paint Review